SEMICeu/dcat-ap_validator/README.md

 # dcat-ap_validator

 This software performs the validation of <a href="https://joinup.ec.europa.eu/asset/dcat_application_profile/description">DCAT-AP</a> rdf files.
-Validation is performed via a web form which loads a rdf/xml file as graph in a triplestore and it queries the triple store with a SPARQL query.
+Validation is performed via a web form which loads a file (Turtle, RDF/XML, N-triples, JSON-LD) as graph in a triplestore and it queries the triple store with a SPARQL query.
 The validator is located in the <b>pages</b> folder.

 The SPARQL query contains several rules which are based on those available here (1st source): https://github.com/nvdk/OpenDataSupport/tree/master/odip.opendatasupport.eu/validation_queries